HL7/capstmt/input/pagecontent/specification.md

 The full details of the expression format are described below.

-Clients interacting with a FHIR server that supports this implementation guide SHOULD NOT download entire CapabilityStatement resources, since they may be many megabytes in size.
-Clients should instead use the [FeatureQuery](OperationDefinition-feature-query.html) operation or the [Required-Features](#feature-negotiation-using-the-required-features-http-header) HTTP header to determine if the server supports needed features.
+<span class="fhir-conformance">Clients interacting with a FHIR server that supports this implementation guide SHOULD NOT download entire CapabilityStatement resources, since they may be many megabytes in size</span>. <span class="fhir-conformance">Clients SHOULD use the [FeatureQuery](OperationDefinition-feature-query.html) operation or the [Required-Features](#feature-negotiation-using-the-required-features-http-header) HTTP header to determine if the server supports needed features</span>.

 ### Asking for Features